Develmdq/Develmdq/README.md

-### Hi there i'm Eduardo 👋
+### Hi there I'm Eduardo 👋
 ![programmer](https://user-images.githubusercontent.com/62628508/145297301-12f2147d-290d-4b06-b37a-9bbfb66162c0.gif)

 ### One step at a time !!

-- 🌱 I’m currently learning React Native
+- 🌱 I'm currently learning React Native, AWS and English. :muscle:
-- 📫 How to reach me: https://www.linkedin.com/in/eduardo-marcet-57235a67/
+- 📫 How to reach me: https://www.linkedin.com/in/eduardo-marcet-57235a67/ or email: cdcmdq@gmail.com

 ###